 This is the traditional bottle opener, designed to remove the crown cork.
 The crown cork is what we now know as the bottle cap for beers and bottled soft drinks.
 However, to distinguish it from the more modern bottle caps, we will use the correct term - cork crown.

 It has a rectangular or rounded opening on one end and a handle on the other end.
-The handle may be of the same material as the head or it may come with a wooden or rubber-coated handle.
-Both hands should work to open the bottle, one hand to hold the bottle and the other to hold the bottle opener.
+The handle may be of the same material as the head, or it may come with a wooden or rubber-coated handle.
+Both hands should work to open the bottle.
+One hand to hold the bottle and the other to hold the bottle opener.

-Also called wine key, it is similar to a Swiss army knife as it comes with a cork screw, bottle opener, and a knife or foil cutter to remove the foil top that protects the cork and serves as an additional seal for the wine.
+Also known as a wine key, the Waiter’s Friend is similar to a Swiss army knife as it comes with a corkscrew, bottle opener, and a knife or foil cutter to remove the foil top that protects the cork and serves as an additional seal for the wine.

 The mounted corkscrew is more efficient in removing the cork from wine bottles as it is more mechanical.
-The bottle is attached to the cork remover and the handle is pulled down.
+The bottle is attached to the cork remover, and the handle is pulled down.
 The cork is removed clean out of the bottle.

 Compared to the traditional corkscrew, this takes out the wine stopper cleaner with small chances of getting into the wine.

-More Opener Options
+More Bottle Opener Options